lionelrepellin/Tatabouf/README.md

 ### What is it?

-Just a simple (quick and dirty) web app to improve a team organization at lunchtime.
+Just a simple web app to improve a team organization at lunchtime.

 ### Creators